SAP/luigi/docs/navigation-parameters-reference.md

 - **type**: string or object
 - **description**: defines a group of views separated with a headline and an icon.
 You should define at least one node in a group should as an Object with **label** and **icon** attributes.
 For all other nodes, you can set **category** as a string with the `label` value.
 - **attributes**:
-  - **label** is a string that represents the title of the category
+  - **label** is a string that represents the title of the category.
   - **icon** is the name of an icon, without the `sap-icon--` prefix.
 Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
 The icon is displayed next to the node label in the side navigation or instead of the label in the top navigation.
 In case you accidentally define different icons in a category group, only the first one is used.
   - **collapsible** if set to `true`, category items are hidden at first.
 To expand them, click the main category node.
   - **testId** is a string where you can define your own custom `testId`.
-If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).
+If nothing is specified, it is the node's label written as one word in lower case, for example`label`.

 ### openNodeInModal
 - **type**: boolean or object
 - **description**:  configures the settings of a view which opens in a modal.
-You can set the openNodeInModal property to true to use the default modal title and size, or you can specify them using these attributes:
+You can set the **openNodeInModal** property to `true` to use the default modal title and size, or you can specify them using these attributes:
 - **attributes**:
   - **title** is the modal title.
 By default, it is the node label.
 If there is no label, it is left empty.
   - **size** **(`"l"` \| `"m"` \| `"s"`)** specifies the size of the modal.
 The default size is **`"l"`**, which means 80%.
 You can also use **`"m"`** (60%) and **`"s"`** (40%) to set the modal size.